 I am the founder of Windhorse Legal, PLLC, and I created this equine law website specifically to provide clients with legal services concerning horses and the horse industry.
 I have a unique combination of legal qualifications, work experience, and equine industry involvement as a horse professional.

 My professional horse experience began in 2001, managing an eventing barn office in Massachusetts.
-Later that same year, I relocated to the Western US and began developing a variety of programs involving horses through my work with the non-profit organization Tapestry Institute, of which I am currently President.
-My work with the Horse-Human Relationship Program has included establishing equine educational programs funded by Pierce Brosnan and Dean Koontz, among others; organizing conferences with presenters such as Marj Kittredge, founder of the therapeutic riding movement; and developing a mindfulness-based horse workshop structured within Native worldview that was offered to adult survivors of childhood sexual abuse through the WINGS Foundation of Denver.
+Later that same year, I relocated to the Western US and began developing a variety of programs involving horses through my work with the non-profit organization Tapestry Institute, of which I am currently Co-President.
+My work with the Horse-Human Relationship Program included establishing equine educational programs funded by Pierce Brosnan and Dean Koontz, among others; organizing conferences with presenters such as Marj Kittredge, founder of the therapeutic riding movement; and developing a mindfulness-based horse workshop structured within Indigenous worldview that was offered to adult survivors of childhood sexual abuse through the WINGS Foundation of Denver.
 Starting in 2008, I offered riding instruction and horse training.
 I worked as a resident horse professional and conducted national seminars and clinics throughout the West.
 At Understanding the Horse, I have given talks at venues such as the Rocky Mountain Horse Expo, and I produced an instructional DVD for fearful riders.
-I currently conduct clinics for fearful riders and offer online coaching and webinars.
+I am focusing on my law firm and nonprofit work right now but may conduct clinics for fearful riders and offer online coaching and webinars in the future.

 Contact me today to see how equine law and equine business consulting can help you.